-While the social values of that church are something I hold dearly to I have found the spirituality to be dull.
+While the social values of that church are something I hold dearly to, I have found the spirituality to be dull.
 In my own search I found the teachings of modern day contemplatives and mystics like Richard Rohr, John O’Donohue, Thomas Merton, Cynthia Bourgeault, and Thomas Keating and through their works I came to learn about the contemplative Christian tradition.
-This journey lead me to a book known only as The Cloud of Unknowing, which forms a large basis of what you will find on this site.
+This journey led me to a book known as The Cloud of Unknowing, you can watch a video where I talk about my journey with that book HERE.

 I feel a certain affinity for my Celtic ancestors who incorporated their traditional pagan ways with their new-found Christianity, and so my work reflects that historical process ironically playing out in my life today.
 My upbringing and the majority of my spiritual training are pagan.
 I know from experience that Western Christianity has lost something the indigenous traditions still maintain.
 There is, however, great wisdom to be found in the rich textual tradition of the medieval Celtic monks, as well as the Christian tradition as a whole.
 I believe my call from the Lord is to bridge these two worlds and to walk faithfully with Christ while carrying in my heart what I have learned from the Thunder Birds, the elders, and the very stones of the Earth.